- Dr Thomas Molony

 Tom is convenor of the following courses: Research in Africa (PG), Swahili 1A (PG), Swahili 1B (PG), Swahili Language & Culture 1A (UG) and Swahili Language & Culture 1B (UG).

 - Patrick Brobbey: 'Understanding Public Perceptions of the Role of the Judiciary in Elections: A case study of Kenya'

-- (Patrick Mutahi: ‘Understanding Security Management in Nairobi’s Urban Slums’)
+- Patrick Mutahi: ‘Understanding Policing and Security Management in Two Informal Settlements in Kenya’